Another Problem On The Health Horizon: Medicare Is Running Out Of Money

 Chip Kahn, president and CEO of the Federation of American Hospitals, agreed.
 "I'm not going to worry about this right this minute," he said.
 "At this point, my focus is completely on COVID."

 KHN (Kaiser Health News) is a nonprofit news service covering health issues.
-It is an editorially independent program of KFF(Kaiser Family Foundation) that is not affiliated with Kaiser Permanente.
+It is an editorially independent program of KFF (Kaiser Family Foundation) that is not affiliated with Kaiser Permanente.